tupton/ripgrep/FAQ.md

 Yes!
 If you installed ripgrep through a package manager on a Unix system, then the shell completion files included in the release archive should have been installed for you automatically.
-If not, you can generate completes using ripgrep's command line interface.
+If not, you can generate completions using ripgrep's command line interface.

 For **bash**: